 A special thanks to our forefathers.

 Cypress Lawn has always been a group effort.
-Founder Hamden Noble was surrounded and supported by a dedicated Board of Directors and Board of Trustees, representing a high-level of sophistication, accomplishment, and influence.
+Founder Hamden Holmes Noble was surrounded and supported by a dedicated Board of Directors and Board of Trustees, representing a high level of sophistication, accomplishment, and influence.

 A remarkable place for remarkable people.

-In addition to winning the trust of individual citizens and families, when Laurel Hill, along with other cemeteries, was finally forced from San Francisco, its directors chose Cypress Lawn to receive the thirty-five thousand buried at Laurel Hill.
-Those buried at Laurel Hill during the second half of the nineteenth century, were true pioneers of the early West.
+In addition to winning the trust of individual citizens and families, when Laurel Hill, along with other cemeteries, was finally forced from San Francisco, its directors chose Cypress Lawn to receive the 35,000 buried at Laurel Hill.
+Those buried at Laurel Hill during the second half of the 19th century were true pioneers of the early West.
 This rich history then became a part of Cypress Lawn.

 Among the people interred at Cypress Lawn are an astonishing number of larger-than-life individuals.
-People important not only to their families but to the story of the West; their actions created the whole clothe of our history.
+They were important – not only to their families but to the story of the West.
+Their actions created the whole cloth of our history.
 These individuals lend the memorial park their character and enrich it with their pasts.
-Their legends produce not only a chronology of Cypress Lawn, but also a history of Northern California.
+Their legends produce not only a chronology of Cypress Lawn but also a history of Northern California.